Chapter 5. COM Servers

 All COM servers need to support registration, class objects, and lifetime management.
 Each type of server provides its registration, class objects, and lifetime management slightly differently, but the basic required functionality is the same for all types of servers.

-ATL defines the CAtlModule
+ATL defines the CAtlModule base class

 and three derived classes, along with numerous helper methods that